Doo (film): Production

 Debutant director Sriram Padmanabhan cast Sanjay of Mundhinam Paartheney in the lead role, alongside Nakshatra, who made her acting debut in Tamil cinema.
 Nakshatra was the daughter of former actress Sumithra and film producer D. Rajendra Babu.
 Sangeetha Bhat, who ad previously appeared in Kannada television serials, also debuted in Tamil cinema through the project.

-Prior to the film's release, appreciating the efforts of the director Sriram Padmanabhan, the film's producers Gunasekaran and Aadhinarayanan gifted him a ten sovereign gold chain.

 Soundtrack

-The film had six songs composed by music composer duo Abhishek and Lawrence.
+The film had six songs composed by music composer duo Abhishek—Lawrence in their debut.